Sulu: The Marcos Administration

-Autonomy and recent history
+Contemporary

 In 1989, the province of Sulu became part of the Autonomous Region in Muslim Mindanao or ARMM.
 A peace pact between the Moro National Liberation Front or MNLF and the Philippine government was also made.
-The founder and leader of the MNLF, Nur Misuari, who was a native of Sulu and adhered to the Sultanate of Sulu, became the governor of the entire ARMM from 1996 to 2001.
+The founder and leader of the MNLF, Nur Misuari, who was a native of Sulu and follower of the Sultanate of Sulu, became the governor of the entire ARMM from 1996 to 2001.

 In 2016, a small replica of Daru Jambangan was built in the neighboring town of Talipao and became a centerpiece for a 'vacation park'.
 The replica was about 25% of the actual size of the real Daru Jambangan during its heyday.
 A campaign to restore the Daru Jambangan in its original location in Maimbung is still ongoing.
 The National Commission for Culture and the Arts and the National Museum of the Philippines were tasked to faithfully restore or reconstruct the Daru Jambangan in Maimbung.

 In 2019, the Bangsamoro autonomy plebiscite led to the ratification of the Bangsamoro Organic Law (BOL) creating the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) to replace the ARMM.
 The initiative lost by a 54.3% margin in Sulu, but was carried nonetheless because the votes of the entire ARMM were counted as one.
-(Several other localities in Mindanao which had not originally been part of the ARMM also ratified the BOL and were thus added to the BARMM.)
+However, in September 2024, the Supreme Court ruled that Sulu should have not been made part of Bangsamoro.
+The status of which administrative region Sulu belonged to was initially unclear although the Commission on Elections en banc had the consensus that Sulu should revert to the Zamboanga Peninsula, the region it belonged to prior its inclusion in the ARMM back in 1989.
+It was also proposed that Sulu become a "pilot province" under the Office of the President.
+Sulu's exclusion was challenged but Supreme Court ruled in finality its decision on November 26, 2024.

+Sulu was formally reverted to Zamboanga Peninsula by the virtue of Executive Order No. 91, signed by President Bongbong Marcos on July 30, 2025.